 I thought about saving it for after dinner.
 And I did wait a few minutes.
 But that warm, spicy aroma called out.
 Yes, my muffin became my appetizer that day.

 Guilty as charged!
 I justified it with the knowledge that the pumpkin is a squash.
 Therefore, my muffin might fall into the vegetable category.
 Yes, I know, it was quite a leap.
 But the muffin tasted good, anyway.

 However, that made me think.
 Why not create a healthier version of those autumn wonders?
-Traditionally, muffins hardly qualify as health food.
+Traditionally, muffins hardly qualify as healthy food.
 But by changing a few ingredients, perhaps these could become a little closer to healthy and still be delicious.

 HOW TO MAKE THE BEST HEALTHY PUMPKIN CREAM CHEESE MUFFINS

 These healthy copycat Starbucks pumpkin cream cheese muffins start with white whole wheat flour.
 You can substitute another flour if you prefer, but we like the nutrition of white whole wheat combined with the lighter taste and texture.
 Moreover, white whole wheat flour boosts your fiber level, just like its cousin, whole wheat flour from red wheat.

 For the pumpkin, choose either fresh pumpkin puree or the more convenient, canned pumpkin puree.
 Be careful to not grab the pumpkin pie filling which is next to the pumpkin puree in most groceries.
 That contains refined sugars and sometimes other ingredients that we want to avoid.